 noun: isthmus; plural noun: isthmuses; plural noun: isthmi

-The idea of ‘isthmus’ came from a desire to connect those imaginative spaces to something tangible in the physical body.
+The name Isthmus Project came from a desire to connect those imaginative spaces to something tangible in the physical body.

-I was awarded an emerging artists residency from the Canada Water Culture Space, and got together 8 creatives from a variety of backgrounds (puppetry, movement, classical music and jazz) to explore collaborative making through improvisation.
-Working in this cross-disciplinary way we sought to create links between bodies of knowledge.
+I was awarded an emerging artists residency from the Canada Water Culture Space and got together 8 creatives from a variety of backgrounds (puppetry, movement, classical music and jazz) to explore collaborative making through improvisation.
+Within this cross-disciplinary collaboration we wanted to create links between bodies...

-Taking as a starting point Cortazar's surrealist novel Hopscotch, we explored themes of heaven on earth, estrangement and entanglement, developing a messed-up melodrama, in which the audience was co-opted by a host to choose the fate of two possible protagonists.
+Taking Cortazar's surrealist novel Hopscotch as a starting point to explore themes of heaven on earth, estrangement and entanglement, we worked on developing a messed-up melodrama, in which the audience was co-opted by a host to choose the fate of two possible protagonists.

 - To create experimental, devised theatre that moves and resonates and where the fantastical, grotesque, and clown meets the perceived real

 - To allow the performer/ creator to make from their own impulses, through play and improvisation